Impairment Rating Evaluations

 Since the attorneys with Brilliant & Neiman LLC are certified as specialists in the practice of PA workers' compensation law, you can be confident that your rights under the Pennsylvania Workers' Compensation Act are protected.
 Representing injured workers throughout Southeastern and Central PA, including Bensalem, Levittown, Easton, Abington and Philadelphia, we are ready to help you with your work injury.

-Once the doctor examines the patient, and reviews the records, he or she consults the “most recent edition” of the American Medical Association’s Guides to the Evaluation of Permanent Impairment.
-The most recent edition at this time is the Sixth Edition, published around January, 2008.
-The doctor then comes up with a “Whole Body Impairment” (WBI) rating solely related to the work injury.
-An injured worker’s condition and ability to work is being determined by referencing a book, distancing any subjectivity at all.
+Once the doctor examines the patient, and reviews the records, he or she consults the Sixth Edition of the American Medical Association's Guides to the Evaluation of Permanent Impairment (the old law had entailed that the "most recent edition" be used; the Protz Court found this an unconstitutional delegation of power to a non-legislative body).
+The doctor then comes up with a "Whole Body Impairment" (WBI) rating solely related to the work injury.
+An injured worker's condition and ability to work is being determined by referencing a book, distancing any subjectivity at all.

-If the IRE results in a WBI rating of less than 50% (which covers more than 99% of injured workers; this is an impossibly high standard), the status of workers’ compensation benefits can be changed from “total” disability to partial.
+If the IRE results in a WBI rating of less than 35% (again, this had initially been at 50%; while better, this still is a ridiculously high standard), the status of workers' compensation benefits can be changed from "total" disability to partial.
 This change in the status of benefits does not affect the rate of the weekly compensation, but how long such benefits can be received by an injured worker.

 In Pennsylvania, there is no limit to how long an injured worker can receive "total" disability benefits; this obviously explains how important the IRE process is to the insurance industry.
 An injured worker can only receive a maximum of 500 weeks of partial disability benefits.
 Therefore, once the status of benefits is changed from total to partial, the receipt of benefits may be capped at 500 weeks.
 This only addresses wage loss (or "indemnity") benefits; there is no limit to the length of time an injured worker can receive medical benefits for the work injury.